 To buy, renew, reword midterm, or trigger insurance for Venture Capital firms: contact us.
-DeshCap is Google's # 1 Liability Risk Manager and a Top Operational Risk Advisor worldwide.
-We can contractually guarantee results including payout ratios and net cost for tailored coverage that we structure and trigger independently of any insurance broker, company, or lobbyist, for best value to business and investors with a direct impact on IRR.
+We contractually guarantee lowest cost within the global insurance marketplace for tailored coverage impacting IRR that we structure independently of any insurance broker or lobbyist.
+DeshCap is ranked #1 for Liability Risk worldwide and Top Operational Risk Advisor.

 Intro to Insurance for Venture Capital Firms